ludo237/ludo237/README.md

 ### My work 👨‍💻

-I am currently working on [6GO](https://6go.it), which is one of my company as a CTO.
-I'm also a private equity investor and a real estate owner across Europe.
+I am currently working on [6GO](https://6go.it), which is one of my companies, as a CTO.
+I'm also a retired investor now I'm a proudly Bitcoin only owner.

 ### Sponsoriships